 This 22x28 poster was designed to promote a new indoor practice and teaching center at MCC.
 Client supplied assets and copy were used in this design.
 The Attic logo was designed based on client input of wanting a hand drawn illustrative look along with a robust distinctive typeface.

 These were the first ads designed for MCC.
 The goal was to reinforce messaging established by the client which differentiated the country club from others in the overall experience whether business meetings or wedding events.
 The visuals were chosen to relay distinction and to elevate the brand.
-The typefaces and color palette were chosen to reinforce an understated elegance and exceptional quality a client will expect at MCC.
+The typefaces and color palette were chosen to reinforce an understated elegance and exceptional quality a client would expect at MCC.

 The digital banners were created for the Pin it & Plan it Showcase.
 They were designed to complement the print ad placed in New Hampshire Magazines' Bride.
-The logo was designed based on client input to be similar in nature to pinterest.
+The logo was designed based on client input to be similar in nature to Pinterest.